Noise-Driven Differentiation via Gene Frustration and Epigenetic Fixation: Appendix

+This result includes feedback and correlations between different regulatory pathways.
+Equation~(\ref{eq:RecursiveSlowNoise}) is the corresponding feedforward approximation when correlations between distinct upstream branches can be neglected.
+A deeper analysis of noise propagation and amplification in networks is given by \cite{rahman2026feedback}.\\

 \textit{Bias-dependent differentiation probability.—} We determine the probability of differentiation to $\theta_i=\pm1$ for various parameter values.
 To do so, we use the backward Kolmogorov equation, integrating backward from $\theta_i=1$ and estimating the probability that the system was previously at $\theta_i$.
-We use Eq.~(\ref{eq:RescaledEpi}) and write it as:
+Neglecting the cubic term in Eq.~(\ref{eq:CubicTheta}) gives: